tapis-project/documentation/source/technical/jobs.rst

-    _tapisArchiveSystemDir - the archive system directory on which app output is archived _tapisArchiveSystemId - Tapis system used for archiving app output _tapisCoresPerNode - number of cores used per node by app _tapisDtnMountPoint - the mountpoint on the execution system for the source DTN directory _tapisDtnMountSourcePath - the directory exported by the DTN and mounted on the execution system _tapisDtnSystemId - the Data Transfer Node system ID _tapisDynamicExecSystem - true if dynamic system selection was used _tapisEffeciveUserId - the user ID under which the app runs
+    _tapisArchiveSystemDir - the archive system directory on which app output is archived _tapisArchiveSystemId - Tapis system used for archiving app output _tapisCoresPerNode - number of cores used per node by app _tapisDtnMountPoint - the path on the execution system relative to the system's rootDir where shared files are stored.
+    _tapisDtnMountSourcePath - the path on the DTN system relative to the system's rootDir where shared files are stored _tapisDtnSystemId - the Data Transfer Node system ID _tapisDynamicExecSystem - true if dynamic system selection was used _tapisEffeciveUserId - the user ID under which the app runs